-The 2024 California Voters Guide For Cannabis Candidates & Measures
+2024 California Election Results For Cannabis Candidates & Measures

 An image featuring a cloud shaped like a cannabis leaf in a blue sky.
 Above, the text reads "California NORML SMOKE THE VOTE."
 Below, it states "NOVEMBER 2024" and "CaNORML.org/vote2024.
 Check out the California Voters Guide for more on cannabis candidates and measures.
 CA Norml

-Read about all federal and state races, candidates’ voting records, and more at National NORML’s Smoke the Vote Guide
+Read about all federal and state races, candidates’ voting records, and more at National NORML’s Smoke the Vote Guide.
+You can enter in your address there and find the races in which you will be voting, along with candidates’ records and positions on cannabis.

 Every registered voter in California will receive a vote-by-mail ballot for the November election, starting on October 7, when early voting begins.